cibernox/ember-native-dom-helpers/README.md

 settings.rootElement = rootElement || settings.rootElement;
 ```

-### What if I prefer jQuery collections over native DOM
+### What if I prefer jQuery collections over native DOM?

 Fear not.
 If you prefer to use jQuery, just wrap the result and do your thing: